Dev.to Feed Widget for Website. No-code - Poper

 New developers use Dev.to to document their learning path with #beginners and #showdev articles.
 Embed your feed on your portfolio so hiring managers see consistent technical writing alongside your project work, with reactions as social proof.

-Dev.to itself ships a single-article oEmbed and a basic /feed RSS.
-Hashnode and Medium widgets solve adjacent surfaces.
-Here is how the popular options stack up.
+Dev.to itself ships only a single-article oEmbed and a basic /feed RSS.
+Here is how Poper stacks up against the other platforms that build embeddable feed widgets.

 Recommended